JaisonGeorge04/page-pulse/docs/observability_rollback.md

 # Observability and Rollback Plan - Page Pulse

-This document outlines the metrics monitoring, alerts thresholds, and deployment/rollback strategies for Page Pulse in production.
+This document outlines the metrics monitoring, alert thresholds, and deployment/rollback strategies for Page Pulse in production.

 ---